Himig Handog: History

-Himig Handog Pinoy pop Love Songs (2016)

-The Top 15 finalists of the 2016 Himig Handog P-Pop Love Songs was released on January 13, 2016.
+The Top 15 finalists of the 2016 edition, themed "Himig Handog P-Pop Love Songs" was released on January 13, 2016.
 The grand finals night was held at the Kia Theatre on April 24, 2016, and aired on ABS-CBN's "Sunday's Best".
-This was hosted by Kathryn Bernardo, Enrique Gil, Liza Soberano and Robi Domingo.
 "Dalawang Letra", a song entry composed by Pinoy Dream Academy alumnus Davey Langit and interpreted by Itchyworms band was named as the grand winner, while the song "O Pag-Ibig", composed by Honlani Rabe and Jack Rufo and interpreted by Ylona Garcia and Bailey May bagged the most number of special awards.